nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_update.md

 ## Response ##

-Success:
+Success and Failure:

-See [Create Response](/api_interaction_create.html#create-response) for the success response behaviour and codes.
+See [Create Response](/api_interaction_create.html#create-response) for the response behaviour and codes.

-Failure:

-- SHALL return one of the below HTTP status error codes with an `OperationOutcome` resource that conforms to the 'Spine-OperationOutcome-1-0' profile if the pointer cannot be created.
-- The below table summarises the types of error that could occur, and the HTTP response codes, along with the values to expect in the `OperationOutcome` in the response body.